 We offer a number of scholarships and funding opportunities for international students:

 We award many international scholarships every year, recognising achievement by applying a tuition fee discount:

 There are a number of external funding bodies that exist to support study in the UK.
 Government departments, international agencies, charitable organisations and private companies may also be able to provide financial support for certain subject areas.
 If there is a local British Council office near you they can provide up-to-date advice on what is available for your country and you can search for scholarships online.

-If you are leaving high school in Iraq with the Secondary School Certificate (Sixth Form Baccalaureate) you will need to take an additional course before being able to apply for an undergraduate course at York.
+If you're studying the Secondary School Certificate (Sixth Form Baccalaureate) you will need to take an additional course before being able to apply for an undergraduate course at York.
 This could be A levels, the International Baccalaureate or a recognised foundation course.

 Visit the course pages for details of the entry requirements specific to your chosen course.
 Some courses also have additional requirements such as work experience or submission of written work.